santisq/PSCompression/docs/en-US/Expand-GzipArchive.md

 ### -Encoding

 Character encoding used when expanding the Gzip content.
 This parameter is only available when expanding to the Success Stream.
+The default encoding is __`utf8NoBOM`.__

 ```yaml
 Type: Encoding